About this day

 Enigma and the secret world of code breaking James Grime, Mathematician and communicator

 About James Grime

 Lies, damned lies, and newspapers Emily Grossman, Broadcaster

 Can we believe everything we read in the papers?
 The media constantly misuse, misinterpret and abuse statistics.
-Sometimes mistakes arise because of genuine errors made by experts.
-Sometimes data from scientists is misinterpreted or misunderstood.
-And sometimes the media knowingly spin or distort statistics to make a good story.
-Who knew?!
 In this interactive and amusing talk, Dr Emily Grossman takes a light-hearted look at these issues, illustrated with examples from her own experience as a TV science broadcaster.

 About Emily Grossman

 A special session of practical maths Colin Wright, Mathematician and juggler

 Several games played by children of all ages turn out to have connections between them, and investigating those connections has turned up some surprising results.
-In this interactive workshop we get to play some of the games, see some of the connections, and discover some interesting maths and unsolved problems.
+In the interactive workshop we play some of the games, see the connections, and discover some unsolved problems.